cruseakshay/Notes/aws-developer/course_1/QuestionAnsPractice.md

 - Which ElastiCache engine can persistently store data?

   ElastiCache supports Memcached and Redis, but only the latter can store data persistently.

+- Enabling point-in-time RDS snapshots is sufficient to give you a recovery point objective (RPO) of less than 10 minutes.

+  True

+- What is the destination for a default IPv4 route?

+  The destination 0.0.0.0/0 matches all IP prefixes and hence covers all publicly accessible hosts on the Internet.